 Who should not have this procedure?

-All patients must pass a screening process before receiving an intrathecal morphine pump.
-This procedure is contraindicated in patients taking blood-thinning medication such as Coumadin.
+All patients must pass a screening process before receiving an intrathecal pump.
+This procedure is contraindicated in patients taking blood-thinning medications.
 Patients with active infections should also avoid this procedure.

 What is the procedure?

 The procedure for implanting an intrathecal pump consists of two stages.
 The first stage involves the doctor manually injecting the medication to assess its effectiveness and check for any side effects.
 The doctor will then implant the pump if this trial effectively relieves your pain.

 You will typically lie on your side during the implantation procedure, although you may also sit up during this process.
 Your vital signs will also be monitored, including blood oxygen, blood pressure and heart beat.
 The doctor will clean your skin with an antiseptic solution and insert a needle into your lower back while using an X-ray machine to guide the correct placement of the needle.
 The doctor will then insert a catheter through the needle and connect the catheter to a pump.
 The pump will be attached to the side of your abdomen.

 What should I expect?